pubkey/rxdb/docs-src/rx-attachment.md

 ### doc

-The `RxDocument` which the attachement is assigned to.
+The `RxDocument` which the attachment is assigned to.

 ### id